Crossing to the If Castle and the Frioul islands

 Regular shuttles 7/7 by boat from the Vieux Port (20 minutes crossing for If and 30 minutes for Frioul).
 All departures depend on the weather.

 Frioul is composed of 2 islands (Ratonneau and Pomègues).
-With their footpaths, they are an ideal area for hikers who can discover small creeks for swimming.
+With their footpaths, they are an ideal area for hikers who want to discover small creeks to swim.
 The old Caroline Hospital, which has been used as a health establishment since 1828, is located on Frioul and can also be visited.
 An accommodation centre hosts sea classes for the discovery of the marine environment and sports courses for diving enthusiasts.
 The aquaculture farm, located on the island of Pomeges, breeding wolves (sea bass) and sea bream, has been recognised as the world’s first organic farm.

 From mid-September to mid-March the castle is closed on Mondays.
 There is a charge for access to the island, tickets are on sale on the island or online.